Scheduling Meetings from the Amazon Chime Add-in for Outlook

 Note: If you are scheduling meetings for someone else and you use Outlook on Windows, please see this article: https://answers.chime.aws/articles/188/scheduling-a-meeting-for-someone-else-using-outloo.html

-UPDATE 11/16/20 If you are scheduling meetings for someone else and you use Outlook on Mac, there was a change to the experience after the macOS Outlook 16.42 client update.
-If you are experiencing this issue, the Schedule Chime Meeting option in the upper right portion of the calendar ribbon will not be displayed or will be gray.
+UPDATE 11/16/2020 If you are scheduling meetings for someone else and you use Outlook on Mac, there was a change to the experience after the macOS Outlook 16.42 client update.
+You can either ask your delegate to provide you with meeting IDs that you can use when scheduling meetings on their calendar or use Outlook on Windows.

 - Contact your IT department for instructions on how to enable the Amazon Chime Add-in for Outlook.